 Background: Worldwide, chronic obstructive pulmonary disease (COPD) is in the spotlight because of its morbidity, mortality and high prevalence.
 In Egypt is highlighted as a major public health problem.
 The aim of the present study was to evaluate the impact of an educational program on knowledge, practice, and self-efficacy of patients with stable chronic obstructive pulmonary disease.
-Research Design Quasiexperimental research design was utilized in this study.
-Subject& Methods, the sample was consisted of all available patients with stable COPD during the time of data collection.
-Two tools were used to collect data: Structured interview sheet which consisted of socio-demographic characteristics, and medical history. and; Self-Efficacy Scale for Patients with COPD.
-The result of the study concluded that there was no statistically significant difference between pre and post & pre and follow up scores, but there was a highly statistically significant difference between pre and post program all self-efficacy factors except with weather /environment, while there was no statistically significant difference between pre and follow up program in all self-efficacy factors except in negative affect factor.
-Conclusion, the study concluded that after implementation of the educational program, remarkable improvements were occurred in knowledge, practice, and self-efficacy sub scores.
-Recommendation, the study recommended continuous monitoring and evaluation of self-efficacy for patients, to enhance disease management through establishing a rehabilitation program for patient, and to improve their self-efficacy.
+Quasi- experimental research design was utilized in this study.
+The sample was consisted of all available patients with stable COPD during the time of data collection.
+Four tools were used to collect data: first; Structured interview questionnaire which consisted of sociodemographic characteristics, and medical history.
+Second; the Bristol COPD Knowledge Questionnaire (BCKQ), third; Observational checklist which consisted of breathing exercises& inhaler use, and fourth; Self-Efficacy Scale for Patients with COPD.
+The result of the study concluded that there was a highly statistically significant difference in patients' total knowledge and practice pre and post program & pre and follow up program.
+Concerning total Self Efficacy there was no statistically significant difference between pre and post & pre and follow up scores, but there was a highly statistically significant difference between pre and post program regarding all self-efficacy issues except with weather /environment, while there was no statistically significant difference between pre and follow up program in all self-efficacy issues except in negative affect issues.
+The study concluded that after implementation of the educational program, remarkable improvements were occurred in knowledge, practice, and self-efficacy sub scores.
+The study recommended Continuous monitoring and evaluation of self-efficacy for patients to enhance disease management through establishing a rehabilitation program for patient to improve their self-efficacy.
 Promotion and enhancement of the self-care modalities to the patient; a strict written instruction with pictures about disease process, allowed foods, rest and physical activities and follow up should be continued after termination of educational program.

-Key word: COPD, Self-Efficacy, educational program.
+Key word: COPD, knowledge, Practice, Self-Efficacy, educational program.